dudelis/Power-Platform-Governance/EnvironmentStrategy.md

 - What are your environment drivers (per application, per team. per department, per geographic location etc.)?

 ## Licensing
-- What is the general licensing policy for Power Platform in BASF?
+- What is the general licensing policy for Power Platform in your company?
 - How can a user request a license?
 - How can a user request an add-on?